delabassee/java-lab/lab7-record.md

 You can also observe that the Person record extends the [`java.lang.Record`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/lang/Record.html) abstract class.

-To use the Record simply create the a simple `TestRecord.java` class.
+To use the Record simply create a simple `TestRecord.java` class.

 ```
 class TestRecord {